 Whilst coronavirus lockdown restrictions are expected to begin lifting soon, there’s still a long way to go before things feel ‘normal’ again.

-The pandemic has meant that an increased number of people have been struggling with their mental health.
-According to a survey by the Office for National statistics, almost 20% of people met the criteria for depression, based on their responses, in June 2020 compared with just under 10% between July 2019 and March 2020.
+According to a survey by the Office for National statistics, almost 20% of people met the criteria for depression, based on their responses, in June 2020.

-With this in mind, it’s important to remain optimistic, healthy, and focused as the end of lockdown nears.
+With this in mind, it’s important to try and be healthy and optimistic as the end of lockdown nears.

 Tess Sanderson, owner of In The Laughter Locker – Find Your Happy, holds virtual laughter yoga sessions to spread positivity whilst encouraging activity.